 - What is a birth injury?

-- Claiming for birth injuries caused by medical negligence
+- Birth injury claims for medical negligence

-- The link between birth injuries and cerebral palsy.
+- The link between birth injuries and cerebral palsy

-- Birth injury facts and statistics.
+- Birth injury facts and statistics

-- Medical profession’s duty of care.
+- Medical profession’s duty of care

 - What are the common grounds for making a birth injury negligence claims?